chef/knife-azure/README.md

     :ca_trust_file                The Certificate Authority (CA) trust file used for SSL transport

 #### Azure Windows Node Create
-The quick create option requires just following options for a windows instance:
+The quick create option requires the following options for a windows instance:

     knife azure server create
                 --azure-publish-settings-file '/path/to/your/cert.publishsettingsfile'
-                --azure-dns-name 'myservice'
+                --azure-dns-name 'myserverdnsname'
                 --azure-service-location 'West US'
-                --azure-source-image 'windows-image-name'
+                --azure-source-image 'windows-2012-image-id'
                 --winrm-user 'jetstream'
                 --winrm-password 'jetstream@123'
-                --template-file 'windows-chef-client-msi.erb'
+                --distro 'windows-chef-client-msi'

 Sample knife.rb for bootstrapping Windows Node with basic authentication

     knife[:bootstrap_protocol] = 'winrm'
     knife[:winrm_password] = 'mgcvTuvV2Rh'
-    knife[:winrm_transport] = 'plaintext'
+    knife[:winrm_user] = 'myuser'
     knife[:winrm_port] = '5985'
     knife[:distro] = 'windows-chef-client-msi'
-    knife[:azure_source_image]='w2k12Basic.vhd'
+    knife[:azure_source_image]='windows-2012-image-id'

 ### Azure Server Delete Subcommand
-Deletes an existing server(role) in the currently configured Azure account.
+Deletes an existing server in the currently configured Azure account.
 By default, this does not delete the associated node and client objects from the Chef server.
 To do so, add the --purge flag.
-Also by default, the DNS / hosted service is deleted if you are deleting the last VM from that service.
+Also by default, the DNS name, also called "cloud service", is deleted if you are deleting the last VM from that service.
 By default, the OS disk is also deleted.
 If you want to retain them add the --preserve flag as shown below.
-To delete the storage account, add the --delete-azure-storage-account flag as by default the storage account is not deleted.
+To delete the storage account, add the --delete-azure-storage-account flag since by default the storage account is not deleted.

     knife azure server delete "myvm01"
     knife azure server delete "myvm01" --purge  #purge chef node